Ginger Girl Running: “Make the most of all opportunities.”

-I started running in 2010 to do Great South Run to raise funds for a local charity, Friends of PICU (Paediatric Intensive Care Unit), to thank them for saving my son’s life.
+I started running in 2010 to do Great South Run to raise funds for a local charity, Friends of PICU (Paediatric Intensive Care Unit).
+They saved my son’s life and I wanted to thank them.
 I intended to stop once GSR was over, but I got the bug.
 I may not be fast, but I love it.
-I love running with my club (Lordshill Road Runners) and getting to meet new friends.
+Running with my club (Lordshill Road Runners) is great as I get to meet new friends.
 I never thought I would do a marathon, but here I am training for London, the biggest marathon in the UK, if not the world… and for the same charity that started my running journey.

 • What is something people would be surprised to learn about you?